furkangenca/flutter_learning/README.md

 - quotes
 - basic_profile

-At the end of my Flutter learning journey, I created a to-do app.
+At the end of my Flutter learning journey, I created a to-do app which it called "taskly".
 You can check it out in my repository!